Zigbee

 Zigbee was conceived in 1998, standardized in 2003, and revised in 2006.
 The name refers to the waggle dance of honey bees after their return to the beehive.

 Overview

 Zigbee is a low-power wireless mesh network standard targeted at battery-powered devices in wireless control and monitoring applications.
 Zigbee delivers low-latency communication.
 Zigbee chips are typically integrated with radios and with microcontrollers.

-Zigbee operates in the industrial, scientific and medical (ISM) radio bands: 2.4 GHz in most jurisdictions worldwide; though some devices also use 784 MHz in China, 868 MHz in Europe and 915 MHz in the US and Australia, however even those regions and countries still use 2.4 GHz for most commercial Zigbee devices for home use.
-Data rates vary from 20 kbit/s (868 MHz band) to 250 kbit/s (2.4 GHz band).
+Zigbee operates in the industrial, scientific and medical (ISM) radio bands, with the 2.4 GHz band being primarily used for lighting and home automation devices in most jurisdictions worldwide.
+While devices for commercial utility metering and medical device data collection often use sub-GHz frequencies: (902-928 MHz in North America, Australia, and Israel, 868-870 MHz in Europe, 779-787 MHz in China.
+With data rates varying from around 20 kbit/s for sub-GHz bands to around 250 kbit/s for the 2.4 GHz band.